As a Parish Council we receive many questions and requests, some of which arise quite frequently.

 We are aware that lorries sometimes use Skipwith Road to access premises to the south of Escrick.

 Although the Parish Council doesn’t have any statutory powers to prevent lorries using this route – we have written to various hauliers suggesting alternative routes for them to use, which has met with some success.

 Communication within the village

-We recognise not everyone uses the internet, and we have recently reinstated our commitment to provide monthly updates via the Parish Magazine.
+We recognise not everyone uses the internet, and we endeavour to provide monthly updates via the Parish Magazine.
 We undertake door-drops of leaflets on significant topics.